edoardocattapan/ardo.github.io/_posts/2021-11-27-Do-You-believe-In-God.md

 Whereas the Christian God is personified and thought to be transcending of spacetime and into human affairs, Spinoza's God is immanent in all things as all-things is what God is.

-God's presence is literally evident in front of me and I could find it in all things: it is not a person who could phyisically transcend spacetime to create it, oversee it, judge it, intervene or rule on it.
+God's presence is literally evident in front of me and I could find it in all things: it is not a person who could phyisically transcend spacetime to create it, oversee it, judge it or intervene on it.

+God is, therefore God exists.

+In fact, God being here, we are it.